Patient Rights & Responsibilities

 Download Patient Rights & Responsibilities here: English | Spanish

-As a University Health System Patient, You Have the Right, Within the Limits of Law, to:
+As a University Health Patient, You Have the Right, Within the Limits of Law, to:

-- be informed of your rights as a University Health System patient, including information about the Health System's patient rights policy and the Health System's mechanism for resolving patient complaints and grievances;
+- be informed of your rights as a University Health patient, including information about University Health's patient rights policy and University Health's mechanism for resolving patient complaints and grievances;

 - be informed of your health status, and participate in the development and implementation of your plan of care, including information on how to quit smoking;